2021 Season Weather Guidelines

 Track Practice: Decisions are at the discretion of the individual coaches, but it is recommended to try to limit exposure of athletes to very cold temperatures.
 We recommend using the guidelines similar to meets (see below).

-Track Meets: The ultimate decision on any cancellation will be left up to the meet director, but because of the longer nature of our meets (and extended exposure to the elements) it is recommended that a meet be postponed or cancelled if:
+Track Meets: The ultimate decision on any cancellation will be left up to the meet director, but because of the longer nature of our meets (and extended exposure to the elements) it is recommended that a meet be postponed or canceled if:

 - The wind chill temperature (i.e. the “feels like” temperature) is below 32 degrees with or without precipitation.